A TV Lover's Guide To The Wonderful World Of Liane Moriarty Books

-The good news is that author Liane Moriarty's latest book-turned-television series, Nine Perfect Strangers, has arrived on Hulu.
+The good news is that author Liane Moriarty's latest book-turned-television series, Nine Perfect Strangers, has arrived on Amazon Prime Australia.
 The bad news?
 You’re going to have to wait week to week to watch the drama unfold at Tranquillum House Resort.
 How are you ever going to fill that time?
 Well, might I suggest a good book or two?

 Thankfully, if you’re brand new to Moriarty's world there’s so much to discover and dive into — and by that, I mean read!
 Yes, it’s one thing to watch Big Little Lies, but it’s another experience entirely to turn to the source material.
 As a prolific author, Moriarty's written almost a dozen novels, with another one on the way in September, titled Apples Never Fall.
 And considering that a good majority of them are in the works for film and television adaptations, now might be a good time to pick one up and start reading.